Charlie's Angels: Development

 The pilot film received enormous ratings, but ABC – who thought this was one of the worst ideas for a TV series they had ever heard – did not believe the figures and showed the pilot again at a later date to check.
 The ratings were just as high, even for a repeat screening.

+Each episode of the series cost between $575,000 and $600,000.

 Premise

 In the initial concept, Sabrina Duncan, Jill Munroe, and Kelly Garrett have graduated from the police academy in Los Angeles, California.
-Despite proving their capability during training, all three have subsequently been assigned to be a meter maid, office worker, and crossing guard, respectively.
+Despite proving their capability during training, all three have subsequently been assigned by the Los Angeles Police Department to be a meter maid, office worker, and crossing guard, respectively.
 Dissatisfied with these jobs, they are recruited to work for the Charles Townsend Agency as private investigators.
 All of this is explained in the opening credit sequence; neither the pilot film nor subsequent series ever actually depicted an "origin story" as they are seen to have been working as investigators for some time as of the start of the pilot.

-Their boss, Charlie Townsend, who nicknames them "Angels", is never viewed full-face, but is often seen from the back, mostly in the company of beautiful women.
-As a former detective, Charlie made many enemies, therefore to protect the Angels, as well as his own identity, Charlie gives the Angels their assignments via a Western Electric speakerphone; he never meets them face-to-face (Bosley being the exception), which leads to recurring queries from the Angels as to when, or if he will ever join them on an assignment.
+Their boss, Charlie Townsend, who nicknames them "Angels", is never viewed full face, but is often seen from the back, mostly in the company of beautiful women.
+As a former detective, Charlie made many enemies, therefore to protect the Angels, as well as his own identity, Charlie gives the Angels their assignments via a Western Electric speakerphone; he never meets them face to face (Bosley being the exception), which leads to recurring queries from the Angels as to when, or if, he will ever join them on an assignment.

 In season two, San Francisco police academy graduate Kris Munroe takes the place of her older sister, Jill, in the trio; in the fourth season, Tiffany Welles, a Boston police academy graduate, takes Sabrina's place; and in the fifth and final season, upon Tiffany's departure, Julie Rogers, a former New York model fills the void when she is granted a temporary private detective license.

 Charlie's Angels was generally formatted in the way of a procedural drama, much like the vast majority of other crime shows of the era.
 Many of the episodes follow a regular structure whereby a crime is committed, the 'Angels' are given the case details, and then they go undercover to solve the crime.
 Inevitably, the final scene takes place back at the Townsend office with Charlie offering his congratulations for a job well done.
-Most episodes have stand-alone plots and are usually not referenced in future episodes.
+Most episodes have stand-alone plots and are usually not referenced in future episodes (for instance, in season 4's "Caged Angel", when Kris goes undercover at a women's prison, no mention is made of Kelly, Sabrina and Jill going undercover at a different prison in season 1's "Angels in Chains").

 Cast and characters

-Note: Jaclyn Smith and David Doyle are the only actors to appear in all 115 episodes of the series.

-John Forsythe does not take part in the fourth season episode "Avenging Angel".